 8. They have trouble with language skills.

-Some kids have a hard time processing and understanding language.
+Some kids have learning differences like dyslexia that make it hard to process and understand language.
 That can make it hard for them to understand what they’re reading.
 Kids have to re-read or stop often to think about what they’re reading.
+Learn more about

 When kids read more slowly or at a lower reading level than other kids their age, it doesn’t mean they can’t become strong readers.
 They may need extra help getting there, but their reading can improve.